bm-synth/DeepSpeed/docs/_pages/features.md

 ## Performance Analysis and Debugging
-For performance debugging, DeepSpeed can give you a detailed breakdown of the time spent in different parts of the training with by simply enabling it in the `deepspeed_config` file.
+For performance debugging, DeepSpeed can give you a detailed breakdown of the time spent in different parts of the training by simply enabling it in the `deepspeed_config` file.
 Please see the [core API doc](https://deepspeed.readthedocs.io/) for more details.
 ```json